St. Werburgh's Church, Dublin: The church

-The parish
+Civil parish

 The parish corresponds with the civil parish of the same name.

-The Organ
+The organ

 In the year 1754, an accidental fire was started within the church which left nothing except the stonework and bells.
 Sir Philip Hoey, a clergyman attached at one time to St Werburgh's church, left a sum of money to purchase an organ.
-It was built by Millars of College Street and first publicly performed in June 1768.
+It was built by Millars of College Street and was first publicly performed in June 1768.

 On 3 May 1787, a commemoration of Handel was performed in St. Werburgh's Church by amateurs of the highest distinction, including Sir Hercules Langrishe, Baron Dillon, Surgeon Neale, Lady Portarlington and Mrs. Stopford.

 The present organ was first built by the local eighteenth-century organ builder Ferdinand Weber and restored by Telford and Telford around 1870 within the case of the organ originally installed.

 The instrument comprises two manuals and pedals, with mechanical action throughout, and a total of fifteen stops, with one further stop prepared for but never inserted.
 The gilded front pipes and a number of the internal pipes are of eighteenth-century origin.
-The manual keyboards of normal compass, 56 notes, but the pedals are of a transitional mid-nineteenth century design featuring only 25 notes.
+The manual keyboards of the normal compass, and 56 notes, but the pedals are of a transitional mid-nineteenth-century design featuring only 25 notes.

 The organ still contains a space for individuals to pump the bellows of the organ, a practice which was necessary before the widespread electrification of the instrument in the 1960s.
 This space contains a number of historical pieces of graffiti.
 George Frideric Handel used this instrument for the rehearsal of his work Messiah which premiered in the Great Music Hall, Fishamble Street.

-Notable parishioners
+Clergy and notable parishioners

 John Field, composer and pianist was baptized in this church on 5 September 1782.
+His grandfather, also John Field, a professional organist, played the organ in this church.

+Rev. J.H.
+Mason Chancellor of St. Patrick's was rector of St. Werburgh's.

 There is a collection of parish deeds from the parish of St. Werburgh dating from 1317 to 1662, listing property owners in the parish.
 They were catalogued by the Royal Irish Academy between 1916 and 1919.